 For many years people have tossed out the phrase “circadian rhythm’ with little regard for it’s true significance to life.

-This week that little phrase has received enormous attention when three scientists from the United States were awarded the Nobel Prize in Medicine for discovering genes that regulate the body clock.
+That little phrase has received enormous attention when three scientists from the United States were awarded the Nobel Prize in Medicine for discovering genes that regulate the body clock.

 What is a circadian rhythm?

 A circadian rhythm is a roughly 24-hour cycle in the physiological processes of living beings, including plants, animals, fungi and cyanobacteria.
 In a strict sense, circadian rhythms are internally generated, although they can be modulated by external cues such as sunlight and temperature.